 In fact, as Walter Burghardt argues, “the biblical idea of justice can be described as fidelity to the demands of a relationship.
 Justice was a whole web of relationships that stemmed from Israel’s covenant with God.”
 Lasting peace (shalom), as well, is found only as one’s world is brought into harmony (i.e., shalom) with God’s creative design and redemptive purposes found in Christ (Rom 5:1; John 14:27; Col 3:15).

-In other words, the truly good life is found not in securing our own rights, our own goods, or our own securities by our own finite power; but rather is found as we find ourselves in loving fellowship with people whose ultimate good is resting securely in the arms of the God whose infinite power and wisdom are guiding history toward his desired ends—his just and peaceful ends.
+In other words, the truly good life is found not in securing our own rights, our own goods, or our own securities by our own finite power; but rather is found as we find ourselves in loving fellowship with a community of people whose ultimate good is found in a trusting covenant relationship with the God whose infinite power and wisdom are guiding history toward his desired ends—his just and peaceful ends.

 BETWEEN ‘THE ROCK’ AND A SANDY PLACE

 The New Testament teaches that any Christian social ethic attempting to address the world’s problems with faithfulness and obedience to Christ ought to be “built on the rock” of Christ’s teachings (Matt 7:24).
 Yet this is the very lesson that many well-meaning Christians have failed to learn.

 Many have instead fashioned their moral programs and social ethics upon the shifting sands of human wisdom; and each time the rains of injustice and suffering “poured down, the rivers flooded over, the wind blew hard against that house, and it fell” (Matt 7:27).
 The world’s wisdom proves over and over again to be foolishness in eyes of the crucified God.
 As the scripture says, “I will destroy the wisdom of the wise and set aside the understanding of the scholars” (1 Cor 1:19).